Doublet (lens): Types

 Doublets can come in many forms, though most commercial doublets are achromats, which are optimized to reduce chromatic aberration while also reducing spherical aberration and other optical aberrations.
 The lenses are made from glasses with different refractive indices and different amounts of dispersion.
 Often one element is a positive lens made of crown glass and the other is a negative lens made of flint glass.
 This combination produces a better image than a simple lens.
 Some Trilobites, which are now extinct, had natural doublet lenses in their eyes.
 Apochromats can also be made as doublets.

 Doublets can be air-spaced, cemented, or "oiled".
 Oiled doublets hold the optical fluid in place with surface tension alone.
 Elements may be cemented by oil or a soft cement in the case when the differential thermal expansion of crown and flint glasses causes hard or cured cements to warp or fracture.
 With larger elements, it is ideal to separate the lenses using a spacer.
 In a hard-cemented doublet, the lenses are held together by an adhesive with mechanical strength, such as optically transparent epoxy.
 Canada balsam was traditionally used for this purpose.
-Some doublets use no adhesive between the lenses, relying on external fixturing to hold them together, either because the optical design requires a gap or because thermal expansion differences between the two lenses won't allow cementing.
+Some doublets use no adhesive between the lenses, relying on external fixturing to hold them together, either because the optical design requires a gap or because thermal expansion differences between the two lenses will not allow cementing.
 These are called "un-cemented", "air-spaced" or "broken contact" doublets.
 A sub-type of air-spaced doublet is the dialyte, a design where elements are widely spaced to save on the amount of glass used or where the elements cannot be cemented because they have strongly dissimilar curvatures.